Oriole Dog Training Club Schedule of Classes

 $120NM/$90TM/$60CM

-[EL AG540A] Privates - Mondays & Wednesdays.
+[EL AG540] Privates - Mondays & Wednesdays.
 Instructor: Terry Herman.
 1-hr lesson.
-Oriole Instructor Terry Herman is offering one-hour privates and semi-privates running from 10am-6pm on most Mondays and 12:30 to 6 pm most Wednesdays.
+Oriole Instructor Terry Herman is offering one-hour privates and semi-privates running from 11am-5pm on Mondays and 10 am-4 pm on Wednesdays.
 Privates can be tailored to deal with particular problems or challenges or aimed at improving overall teamwork and handling for teams already competing or about to compete in agility trials.
 It’s also possible to share an hour with a friend working at the same level or dealing with the same issues.
 On-line registration will only add your name to the list provided to the instructor, it doesn’t guarantee a slot.
 Once a month the instructor will email available dates and times for the following month to those who’ve registered and request their preferred dates and times.
 In scheduling, priority will be given to the preferred dates and times of Oriole Lifetime/Contributing Members; then Training Members; and then Non-Members.
 Money will be collected the day of the lesson.
 As with all Oriole classes, all class fees go to the club.

 Agility Seminars and Workshops